Real estate will only meet its ESG goals if it educates and upskills, Vicky Cotton, ESG Director, writes in EG.

 Our ESG objectives are unequivocal, and so too is our drive to work collaboratively across the industry.
-However, with these objectives in mind, our task is to now upskill and align everyone across the industry, via more comprehensive training that communicates core sustainability concepts and delivers a more consistent approach across the sector.
+However, with these objectives in mind, our task is to now upskill to meet ESG goals and align everyone across the industry, via more comprehensive training that communicates core sustainability concepts and delivers a more consistent approach across the sector.

 In order to deliver the breadth of specialist expertise now required to achieve Net Zero and wider ESG goals, firms need to augment their ESG capabilities by developing diverse teams that reflect the breadth of issues that will face them.